Snowpark Container Services¶

 Access data files in a Snowflake stage.

-Process data sent from SQL queries.
+Process data retrieved through SQL queries.

 Snowpark Container Services is also integrated with third-party tools.
-It lets you use third-party clients (such as Docker) to easily upload your application images to Snowflake.
+It lets you use third-party clients, such as Docker, to easily upload your application images to Snowflake.
 Seamless integration makes it easier for teams to focus on building data applications.

 How does it work?¶